quoteboxqa/api/source/includes/_recipient.md

 400 Badrequest - { validation related errors }
 </aside>

-## Search recipient
+## Search

-This endpoint will search a recipient with advanced filters (if applied)
+This endpoint will search a recipient with advanced filters (if applied).

+This endpoint resembles a scenario when an user wants to search a recipient (person) from a list of existing recipient(s) (person).

 ```shell
 # HTTP REQUEST BODY